jalfonsoramos/digital-cv/README.md

 As a **Software Architect** I have the responsibility of
 - Provide modern architecture solutions for new development opportunities.
-- Evaluate and justify the usage of technologies for the proposals.
+- Evaluate and justify technology selection.
 - Understand the business needs and provide software architecture solutions that maps the functional and nonfunctional requirements.
 - Document NFRs and provide the correct and accurate solution for each one of them.
 - Identify integrations and dependencies that should be part of the software architecture solution.